U.S. doubles down on protecting university research from China

 “On paper, these measures seem fine,” said Qiaojing Ella Zheng, a partner at Sanford Heisler Sharp who is also president of the Chinese American Lawyers of the Bay Area.
 “The problem always occurs during the implementation and enforcement.
 The entire Asian American community here in the U.S. and abroad will be watching closely how this action plan unfolds in practice.”

-Reporting By Jane Lanhee Lee in Oakland, California and Daphne Psaledakis in Washington D.C.; Addition reporting by Mark Hosenball in Washington D.C.
-Editing by Jonathan Weber and Diane Craft
+Reporting by Jane Lanhee Lee in Oakland, California and Daphne Psaledakis in Washington; Additional reporting by Mark Hosenball in Washington; Editing by Jonathan Weber, Diane Craft and Jonathan Oatis

 Our Standards: The Thomson Reuters Trust Principles.